 - Prepare for the weather – Chicago gets seriously freezing, with average lows in winter of 17 degrees Fahrenheit (-8.3 degrees Celsius).

 There are over 70 different neighbourhoods in Chicago – it’s highly unlikely that you are going to find yourself in one of the more risky districts.
 At the end of the day, Chicago is a big city and, especially if you’re not used to big cities in general, it pays to have your wits about you.
 Common sense, as well as researching safe places to wander around, will go a long way on your trip.

 Some General Safety Tips from the OG Broke Backpacker

 Solo travel anywhere in the world is an amazing prospect: you get to travel around on your own time, and challenge yourself while you do it.
 On the other hand, we know as well as anybody else that solo travel can also be daunting.

 However, even though being alone in a city can get lonely, solo travel in Chicago is cool.
-There are tons of attractions to discover, museums and galleries galore, and new people to meet – and to help you solo travel in Chicago like a pro, we have some tips for you.
+To help you solo travel in Chicago like a pro, we have some tips for you.

 - Research your accommodation before you go.
-There are a load of hotels and budget-friendly accommodation to stay in, but just know that Chicago is huge; picking the right area for you is key.
-It depends on what you want out of the city, from a cosy stay in a hotel, to spending time at a hostel where you can socialise with fellow travellers.
+There are a lot of hotels and budget-friendly accommodation to stay in, but just know that Chicago is huge; picking the right area for you is key.

 - Ask for local insight.
 The staff at your hotel, the hostel owner, or even a friend who might have some great tips on where it’s safe to walk around, where you should be keeping away from, and what recommendations they have on what’s good to do in the city as a solo traveller.